Research

 Normative theory: reasons and fittingness

-My main current research project focuses on a set of issues in moral philosophy, especially meta-ethics, and normative theory.
+My current research primarily focuses on a set of issues in moral philosophy, including in meta-ethics, and normative theory.
+The overarching aim is to develop an ethics of fittingness.

 One strand of this research explores the limitations of “reasons-first” normative theories and the relation between normative reasons and fittingness.
 This research explores questions such as the following.
 Are reasons fundamental normative facts?
 Is there a tension between the normativity of reasons and the normativity of fittingness?